 Many of these stories weren’t believed, unless said adventurers returned with bottles or casks of Caribbean rum - bona fide proof of a sailor’s journey.

 In some places, time doesn’t exist.
 Only fellowship.
-And the flavor of Mount Gay Rum.
+And the flavour of Mount Gay Rum.
 These are Bajan rum shops.
 Springing up as if almost strategically placed across the island of Barbados.

 Where you can enjoy rum.
-Pair it with a locally bought fruit bread.
 Watch the breezes blow and the sun set.
 A place to meet for no reason at all, or for matters of business (indeed a former prime minister of Barbados preferred to hold meetings at a rum shop.)
 These rum shops is where our legacy lives day-in, day-out.
 Each one is a concentrate of our culture.
 The beauty of time well spent.
 And a magic moment of honest good taste that you must experience to believe.Learn More